SereneApi/SereneApi/README.md

 # What is Serene API?

-Serene API is a small library intended to provide a straightforward way of consuming **RESTful** Apis requiring as little code & setup as possible.
+Serene API is a small library intended to provide a straightforward way of consuming **RESTful** APIs requiring as little code & setup as possible whilst providing a powerful set of tools.

-## Getting Started
+## The Basics

 First off, you'll need to implement an ApiHandler and IApi interface.
 In this example we'll be consuming the **User** resource.
 The naming conventions is as follows
 * Api Definition: I**Resource**Api
 * Api Implementation: **Resource**ApiHandler
+>**Best Practices Tip:** Your ApiHandler Implementations should be located in a Handlers folder under your project.

 Defining the IUserApi
 ```csharp